 3. Adrian Neville & Corey Graves (July 17 2013 – October 2 2013)

 When Corey Graves’ tag partner, Kassius Ohno, was ruled out with injury, he formed an uneasy alliance with Adrian Neville, who had unfinished business with the Wyatts.
 With Bray Wyatt running interference, victory seemed out of grasp for the unlikely duo but the score was evened when Sheamus charged down the ramp to take out Wyatt.
 With parity restored, Neville hit the Red Arrow on Rowan to win the titles.

 Neville became the first multiple-time champion in NXT history and remains the most decorated NXT superstar ever with one NXT Championship and two Tag Team Championship reigns.
-Graves was not so lucky and was forced to retire in late 2014 after suffering numerous concussions, though he remains on NXT as a commentator, combining with his duties as Raw’s colour commentator and doing a very fine job of it.
+Graves was not so lucky and was forced to retire in late 2014 after suffering numerous concussions, though he is now Raw’s colour commentator and doing a very fine job of it.

 TV Defenses: N/A